vbr-calc/vbr/docs/_pages/vbrmethods/anel/backstresslinear.md

 The `backstress_linear` anelastic method is an implementation of the linearized backstress model of dislocation-based dissipation from Hein et al., 2025, https://doi.org/10.22541/essoar.174326672.28941810/v1 .
 Note that the current implementation is based on the pre-print, and the model here will be updated pending pre-print review.

+Note: this method is new in VBRc 2.0.0 and still needs a bit of work to verify it is working correctly.
+Feel free to try it out and please [report any issues](https://github.com/vbr-calc/vbr/issues/new)!

 ## Requires

 The following state variable arrays are required: